 Degenerate filtering limits memory consumption throughout.
 The authors of SMURF1 recommend filtering the database to remove sequences with more than 3 degenerate nucleotides.
-This represents about X% of the greengenes 13_8 database at 99%2 specificity. a(The the RESCRIPt formatted Silva 138 database is filtered to exclude sequences with more than 5 degenerates3,4).
+This represents about X% of the greengenes 13_8 database at 99%2 specificity.
+(The the RESCRIPt formatted Silva 128 database is filtered to exclude sequences with more than 5 degenerates3,4).
 Increasing the number of allowed degenerates (the --p-max-degen parameter) will allow more sequences through the filter, and may mean more matches in downstream alignment.
 However, this comes at a substantial increase in the run time and memory needed, since degenerate sequences have to be expanded, meaning more alignments are required.

 For this tutorial, we'll start by filtering to remove anything with more than 3 degenerate nucleotides, since this was the recommended threshold in the original algorithm.
+This is done using the RESCRIPt4 plugin.

 '''

-qiime sidle filter-degenerate-sequences \
+qiime rescript cull-seqs \

 --i-sequences sidle-db-full-sequences.qza \

---p-max-degen 3 \
+--p-num-degenerates 3 \

---o-filtered-sequences sidle-db-full-degen-filtered-sequences.qza
+--o-clean-sequences sidle-db-full-degen-filtered-sequences.qza

 '''

 Try summarizing your database again.
-There should be about 5400 sequences remaining.
+There should be 5440 sequences remaining.
 How many do you have?